ServiceNowDevProgram/code-snippets/Browser Bookmarklets/Quick Notes/readme.md

 ```

 ## Example
 Enter some text onto the page.
-`This is some text`
+> `This is some text`

 Open the Browser Console.
 Type a string literal with the `.get()` method.
-`'t'.get()`
+> `'t'.get()`

 The string literal becomes a variable name containing the contents of the page.
-You can now manipulate the string however needed, then call `variable_name.set()` to see the results in a new tab.
+You can now manipulate the string however needed.
+To see the results, you can simply log the info to the console or you can post it to a new page.
+To post the content to a new page, call the `.set()` method.
+> `variable_name.set()`

-`t.toUpperCase().set();` will open a new table containing "THIS IS SOME TEXT"
+The command below will open a new tab containing "THIS IS SOME TEXT"
+> `t.toUpperCase().set();`